matter-labs/era-compiler-solidity/docs/src/eravm/06-extensions.md

 # Extensions

-EraVM extensions are a set of additional instructions that can be expressed in Solidity and Yul, but can only be compiled to EraVM bytecode.
+EraVM extensions are a set of additional instructions that can be expressed in Solidity and Yul, that can only be compiled to EraVM bytecode.

 There are two ways of using EraVM extensions with *zksolc*:

 1. [Call simulations](#call-simulations) in Solidity.
 2. [`verbatim`](#verbatim) function in Yul mode.